Jump to recipe

 Decorated Sugar Cookies are the favorite of many Easter Treats my grandchildren love.

-One of my daughters hosted a large Easter Egg Hunt at her home along with a fishing derby and fish fry.
+We are not able to get together this year because of the Corona Virus.
+One of my daughters hosted a large Easter Egg Hunt at her home along with a fishing derby and fish fry a few years ago.
 They have a beautiful, large lake on their property.
 Everyone brought Easter Treats, and the weather was perfect with beautiful sunshine.

 Decorated Sugar Cookies are the treat they always want me to make.

 Here is the tried & true recipe for the Decorated Sugar Cookies .

 - 2 teaspoons baking powder